-- reviewed as part of the budget process or, where appropriate, more frequently. - approved by Full Council unless covered by a delegated authority. - Budget Holders shall ensure that up-to-date fees and charges are published. - 7.3 Income shall only be collected using methods and channels approved by the Section 151 Officer. - 7.4 Income shall be collected at the point of service wherever possible, by the most cost effective approved means. - 7.5 Value Added Tax (VAT) shall be added to charges where statutorily required and be itemised separately on the receipt in line with HMRC requirements.
-It is the budget holder's responsibility to ensure that the correct VAT is applied. - 7.6 Officers who process card transactions shall comply with the Council's Payment Card Security Policy and Procedures. - 7.7 Refunds of debit/credit card payments shall be processed back to the card used to make the payment. - 7.8 Refunds shall not be made by the officer taking the original payment, unless supervised and checked by an officer independent of the transaction. - 7.9 Income due for the financial year should be collected or invoiced in advance of year end.
+- reviewed as part of the budget process or, where appropriate, more frequently. - approved by Full Councilthe Section 151 officer in consultation with the relevant Portfolio Holders unless covered by a delegated authority, and reported annually to Full Council for information as part of the budget report. - Budget Holders shall ensure that up-to-date fees and charges are published. - 7.3 Income shall only be collected using methods and channels approved by the Section 151 Officer. - 7.4 Income shall be collected at the point of service wherever possible, by the most cost effective approved means. - 7.5 Value Added Tax (VAT) shall be added to charges where statutorily required and be itemised separately on the receipt in line with HMRC requirements.
+It is the budget holder's responsibility to ensure that the correct VAT is applied.

+- 7.6 Officers who process card transactions shall comply with the Council's Payment Card Security Policy and Procedures. - 7.7 Refunds of debit/credit card payments shall be processed back to the card used to make the payment. - 7.8 Refunds shall not be made by the officer taking the original payment, unless supervised and checked by an officer independent of the transaction. - 7.9 Income due for the financial year should be collected or invoiced in advance of year end.
 Where income is still due but not received or invoiced the income shall be accrued in accordance with the year end closedown guidance. - 7.10 Budget Holders shall be responsible for collection of all income due to their service area, inclusive of grants, contributions, commuted sums, sales, fees, charges and rents, in cash or credit form. - 7.11 Debts originated by the service are the responsibility of that service and shall be pursued in accordance with the Council's debt recovery procedure.

-Debts Write-off
+Debt Write-off